 For the cream cheese filling:

 In a mixing bowl, cream together the cream cheese, confectioner’s sugar, and vanilla.
-Add one half of the whipped cream: beat in a little using the electric mixer, and then fold in the rest.
+Add one half of the whipped cream: beat in a little using the electric mixer, and then fold in the rest, except for 1 cup that you’ll spread over the top of the pie.
 Refrigerate until ready to use (will keep for several days in the refrigerator).

 Spread the cream cheese filling evenly over the bottom and up the sides of the pie crust.
 Spread the strawberry filling over cream cheese filling, but not over the top edge of the cream cheese filling.
 Spread the whipped cream over the strawberry filling, leaving a quarter-inch of the strawberry filling visible.
 Garnish with fresh strawberries, if desired.